-As a first step, we compute a realistic model of 5.1l on the HST F555W image using {\tt Galfit} \citep[][]{Peng_2010}.
-The point spread function (PSF) has been extracted by combining non-saturated stars available in the field of view.
-While the fit with a single component does not produce acceptable residuals (larger than 20\%), we reproduce quite well the light profile of the object by combining two components: a core with a Gaussian light profile and an effective radius (R$_{\rm eff}$) smaller than 0.5 pixels (in practice nearly unresolved) and an extended component with R$_{\rm eff}=6$ pixels and Sersic index n=1 (similar results are obtained also with n=0.5).
-The combination of the two components produces an optimal shape which leaves normalized residuals smaller than 10\% (see Figure~\ref{galfit_2comp_model}).
-It is worth now investigating if such a resolved shape (sampled at 1700\AA) is recovered if placed in the F275W Lyman continuum image.
-For this check, we injected mock images of 5.1l into the F275W image on five different positions around 5.1l, which are not contaminated by the flux coming from other sources.
-Such images are produced from the aforementioned two-component {\tt Galfit} model constructed at 1700\AA\ (F555W), but now accounting for the F275W PSF (in other words convolved by the F275W PSF) to allow for a proper comparison with the LyC 5.1l source (observed in HST F275W band).
-Such images have been added to F275W after rescaling each of them to the observed peak value of the LyC 5.1l object.
-This step has been performed with {\tt IRAF} \citep{Tody1986} task {\tt IMARITH} and {\tt IMCOPY}.
-Figure~\ref{sim_n05} shows the results, in which all the injected images show a spatially-resolved morphology along the tangential magnification.
-Conversely, the observed LyC image (of 5.1l) appears nucleated, suggesting that the emitting LyC region is smaller than the one at 1700\AA.
+As a first step, we computed a realistic model of image 5.1l in the HST F555W image using {\tt Galfit} \citep[][]{Peng_2010}.
+The point spread function (PSF) was extracted by combining unsaturated stars in the field of view.
+While the fit with a single component did not produce acceptable residuals (higher than 20\%), we reproduce the light profile of the object quite well by combining two components: a core with a Gaussian light profile and an effective radius (R$_{\rm eff}$) smaller than 0.5 pixels (in practice nearly unresolved), and an extended component with R$_{\rm eff}=6$ pixels and a S\'ersic index n=1 (similar results are also obtained with n=0.5).
+The combination of the two components produces an optimal shape that leaves normalized residuals lower than 10\% (see Figure~\ref{galfit_2comp_model}).
+It is worth investigating whether this resolved shape (sampled at 1700\AA) is recovered when it is placed in the F275W LyC image.
+For this check, we injected mock images of source 5.1l into the F275W image in five different positions around source 5.1l that were not contaminated by the flux from other sources.
+These images were produced from the aforementioned two-component {\tt Galfit} model constructed at 1700\AA\ (F555W), but now accounting for the F275W PSF (i.e., convolved by the F275W PSF) to allow for a proper comparison with the LyC source 5.1l (observed in the HST F275W band).
+These images were added to F275W after each of them was rescaled to the observed peak value of the LyC source 5.1l.
+This step was performed with the {\tt IRAF} \citep{Tody1986} tasks {\tt IMARITH} and {\tt IMCOPY}.
+Figure~\ref{sim_n05} shows the results, in which all the injected images show a spatially resolved morphology along the tangential magnification.
+Conversely, the observed LyC image (of source 5.1l) appears nucleated, suggesting that the emitting LyC region is smaller than the region at 1700\AA.